-The homeowners’ goals with this remodel were to update the look of the kitchen to better reflect the style of the home and their personal style preferences.
+The homeowners’ goals with this kitchen remodel were to update the look of the kitchen to better reflect the style of the home and their personal style preferences.
 Creating better flow and improving the functionality of the working triangle were important considerations as well.
 The new kitchen needed to handle the homeowners’ needs in daily life, and their entertaining needs.
 The remodeled space needed to accommodate parties, particularly focused on cooking.
 The homeowners also desired more closed storage to alleviate the cluttered look of glass-fronted cabinets.
 This project is a 2018 Local Contractor of the Year Residential Kitchen winner.

 The design for the new kitchen is eclectic in concept, and favors traditional details.
 The cabinets are installed in a mixture of finishes- a warm medium brown stain, and a painted warm gray.
 A cream-toned tile on the backsplash pulls the color from the tile into the rest of the scheme.
 The traditional style comes through in the trim and molding details.
 The kitchen also features several major appliance upgrades that help to create a modern feeling to the kitchen without overpowering the traditional look.

 Flow and working efficiency were an issue in the existing kitchen.
 The main reason for this was the placement, scale and shape of the island.
 The angled island, with wings on either side creating a semi-horseshoe shape, was large and cut the kitchen off.
 It was also placed several steps away from the range and sink, creating an efficiency problem and limiting the actual usefulness of the counterspace there.
 The size of the island also made sitting to socialize or enjoy the homeowners’ parties awkward and crowded.